Project-MONAI/monai-deploy-app-sdk/docs/source/getting_started/installing_app_sdk.md

 Currently, `nvcr.io/nvidia/clara-holoscan/holoscan:v0.6.0-dgpu` base Docker image is used by [MONAI Application Packager](/developing_with_sdk/packaging_app) by default for X86-64 in Linux system.

-The image size is large so please pull the image in advance to save time.
+The base image size is large so please pull the image in advance to save time.
+Note that the container image tag in the following example, e.g. v0.6.0, corresponds to the SDK version.

 ```bash
 docker pull nvcr.io/nvidia/clara-holoscan/holoscan:v0.6.0-dgpu